History and Medicinal Uses of Japanese Honeysuckle

 When talking about cosmetic preservatives in certified organic skin care, it’s necessary to confront the controversy with using Japanese honeysuckle in both conventional and naturally derived beauty formulas.
 The preservatives you’ll find in non-organic makeup are made up of chemical compounds called parabens, which have caused significant alarm in consumers and scientists alike.
 You may have already gotten wind of the conversation – studies in the early 2000s linked parabens to heightened estrogen activity in the body, which was said to increase an individual’s risk for breast cancer.
 A media frenzy ensued, and somewhere along the way, critics also began to target Japanese Honeysuckle derived preservatives, pointing out that it contains the phytochemical para hydroxybenzoic acid, which allegedly behaves similarly to synthetic parabens when it’s isolated.
 Heated conversations erupted around the entire issue: should you use conventional cosmetics?
 Were the organic alternatives any safer?

 The conversation was laid to rest in the years following the study.
-The claim that parabens could cause breast cancer was soundly debunked, by both scientists and the FDA.
-Moreover, it’s been established that honeysuckle derived para hydroxybenzoic acid doesn’t have the same chemical structure as synthetic parabens, nor does it behave similarly when its working synergistically with other naturally occurring phytochemicals.
+It’s been established that honeysuckle derived para hydroxybenzoic acid doesn’t have the same chemical structure as synthetic parabens, nor does it behave similarly when its working synergistically with other naturally occurring phytochemicals.
 Para hydroxybenzoic acid is found everywhere in nature, and is present in most plants, animals, and insects.
 In fact, nature herself uses it as a natural protectant and repellent against bacterial and microbial intrusion.

 So what’s the takeaway?
 There’s still a consensus that synthetic parabens, while not directly linked to breast cancer, may potentially affect estrogen levels in the body.
 Moreover, the most commonly used synthetic parabens – methylparaben, propylparaben, butylparaben, and ethylparaben – are allergens for many people, causing skin irritation, stinging, and breakouts.
 Our advice?
 Stay away from synthetic parabens – while they may not be considered as dangerous as a few early studies claimed, it’s better to stick with natural preservative alternatives.